 But you should know that this design is not final.
 You can add new sections to it.
-The color scheme and elements can also be changed.
-And it can even be redesigned from scratch.
+The colour scheme and elements can also be changed.
+It can even be redesigned from scratch.

 Anyway, let’s forget the design for a second and see what else the Wix ADI program has done for this website.
 For example, let’s see if Wix ADI at least chose the right pages to add to our site.

-To check this out, click on the ‘Page: Home option’ option on the left panel on the dashboard.
+To check this out, click on the ‘Page: Home’ option on the left panel on the dashboard.